davidegat/Lotus123-on-reMarkable/README.md

 <h2>FIRST STEPS</h2>
   <li>Install Virtualbox on your machine (use your favorite package manager) and run a FreeDOS 1.3 LiveCD from it. https://freedos.org/download.<br>
   <li>Install BOCHS on your reMarkable.
 You must have toltec repositories (instructions on how to install the repository on your remarkable at https://toltec-dev.org).
-Ssh to your reMarkable and type: <b>opkg install bochs</b> to get it.<br>
+Ssh into your reMarkable and type: <b>opkg install bochs</b> to get it.<br>
   <li>Download the pre-made FreeDOS image for BOCHS, it works out the box (https://sourceforge.net/projects/bochs/files/Disk%20Images/FreeDos/) we will upgrade it later.<br> <li>Scp it to your reMarkable: <b>scp fdos-10meg.tar.gz root@your-remarkable-ip:/home/root</b><br>
   <li>ssh to your reMarkable and extract your FreeDOS (<b>tar xfvz fdos-10meg.tar.gz</b>), files should be extracted into freedos-img folder, get into the folder try if it works: <b>bochs -q -unlock -f bochsrc</b><br>
   <li>Google for your Lotus123 v2.4 images, extract files on your linux box.
 Don't violate copyright doing this, make sure you have a license.